+- 7.1.
 The actual fees paid for university and other higher education courses are of course within scope of the HCI.
-While some students cover the cost "up front", many do not, and take out a "student loan" for this purpose.
+While some students (or their parents) cover the cost "up front", many do not, and take out a "student loan" for this purpose.
 The aim of a student loan is to allow the fees to be spread over a long period of time.
 The loan may also extend to cover students' subsistence costs.
 So the repayment, with interest, of student loans is an expense which many ex-students have to bear for many years.
-It may be noted that the rate of interest is indexed to the Retail Prices Index (RPI) plus, currently, a margin of up to 3 percent.
-The government has very recently, in the context of high inflation rates, set an upper limit of 7.3% for the coming academic year.
-It is no part of our role to question this, but it is perhaps relevant to note that the RPI (which no longer carries the "National Statistic" kitemark) normally has an inflation rate about 1 percentage point above the CPI, and at the time of writing is standing at over 11% per annum.

-The repayment of the loan, together with the interest element, is a part of former students' regular household expenditure.
-It is normally deducted from monthly payslips if the person is in employment, and is often regarded as a form of taxation - though it is not.
-And, rather like mortgage payments, it is unavoidable once the initial transaction (the agreement to take a course of study, like the decision to buy a house) has taken place.

-Current position: in the HCI, the cost of the repayment of student loans is included (both "capital" - the actual cost of the fees - and interest).
+It may be noted that until 2022 the rate of interest was indexed to the Retail Prices Index (RPI) plus margin of up to 3 percent.
+Caps on interest rates were imposed in 2022 and from 2023/24 the rate for new students will be RPI only.
+It is no part of our role to question this, but it is perhaps relevant to note that the RPI (which no longer carries the "National Statistic" kitemark) normally has an inflation rate about 1 percentage point above the CPI, and the latest available RPI annual inflation rate at the time of writing, for December 2022, was 13.4% while that for CPI was 10.5%. - 7.2.
+Repayment of the loan, together with the interest element, is a part of former students' regular household expenditure.
+It is normally deducted from monthly payslips if the person is in employment, and is often regarded by the payee as a form of taxation though it is not.
+And, rather like mortgage payments, it is unavoidable once the initial transaction (the agreement to take a course of study, like the decision to buy a house) has taken place. - 7.3.
+Current position: in the HCI, the cost of the repayment of student loans is included (both "capital" the actual cost of the fees and interest).
 Thus university fees are included only with a weight appropriate to the share of them that were paid up front.
 For the remainder, there are separate items in the index corresponding to interest on and repayments of student loans.